 Caribbean Utilities is the sole provider of electricity to the Island of Grand Cayman, Cayman Islands pursuant to an exclusive 25-year licence renewable in 2011 with the Government of the Cayman Islands (the "Cayman Government").
-Caribbean Utilities generates, transmits and distributes electricity to more than 20,000 customers with an installed capacity of 123 MW.
+Caribbean Utilities generates, transmits and distributes electricity to more than 20,000 customers and currently has an installed capacity of 123 MW.

-Caribbean Utilities submitted a proposal to the Cayman Government in July 2002, to extend its current licence and replace the 15% return on rate base mechanism for adjusting consumer rates with a price cap mechanism.
+Caribbean Utilities submitted a proposal to the Cayman Government in July 2002 to extend its current licence and replace the 15% return on rate base mechanism for adjusting consumer rates with a price cap mechanism.
 Under the proposal, electricity rates would be tied to and move with published inflation indices.
 Additionally, Caribbean Utilities would continue to recover fuel cost, regulatory cost, and government levies.
-Caribbean Utilities anticipates that under the proposed regulatory framework, it would continue to have the potential to achieve returns that are consistent with investor expectations.
+Caribbean Utilities anticipates that, under the proposed regulatory framework, it would continue to have the potential to achieve returns that are consistent with investor expectations.

 Caribbean Utilities filed its 2003 annual return with the Cayman Government as required under the terms of its licence.
 The annual return indicated that, pursuant to the terms of its licence, Caribbean Utilities was entitled to a 3% rate increase, which it implemented effective August 1, 2003.
 The Cayman Government responded in August 2003 by requesting a voluntary rollback of the rate increase effective immediately and indicating that it would consider seeking injunctive relief against Caribbean Utilities if it did not comply.
+Caribbean Utilities and the Cayman Government have agreed to resume negotiations in an attempt to resolve this matter.
+Concurrent with the re-commencement of negotiations, Caribbean Utilities agreed to reduce basic electricity rates by 3% with effect from November 1, 2003.